Get Help Today(877) 648-4288

 Reach out to a dedicated treatment provider and learn how you can create the life you want.

 Several notable rappers and musicians popularized Lean, and some have died due to Lean abuse.
-Lean first appeared in the 1990s and has become increasingly popular ever since.
-When celebrities began dying from Lean abuse, many began realizing its danger.
-In recent years, Lil Wayne was hospitalized because of alleged Lean abuse; the late Mac Miller opened up about a Lean addiction, and 2Chainz was arrested for possessing illegal ingredients used to make Lean.
-Rappers Pimp C, Fredo Santana, and DJ Screw have all also endured long-term complications due to Lean abuse.
+The mixture first became popular in the 1990s and its popularity has been increasing ever since.
+When celebrities began publicly experiencing adverse outcomes from the abuse of this mixture, many began realizing its danger.
+In recent years, Lil Wayne was hospitalized because of alleged abuse; the late Mac Miller opened up about a Lean addiction, and 2Chainz was arrested for possessing illegal ingredients used to make the substance.
+Rappers Pimp C, Fredo Santana, and DJ Screw have all also endured long-term complications due to abuse of this mixture.
 The ongoing presence of Lean in hip hop culture could have had a role to play in marketing it to listeners.

 Lean has sedative effects on the nervous system and the body, and has alcohol increases the effects of both Codeine and Dextromethorphan.
 Since alcohol is already a depressant, mixing it with Lean creates: